 For a low budget interview recorder I recommend the Olympus WS-852.
-You can also get the Sony ICD PX333 or Sony ICD-PX440, but researchers have found the Olympus WS-852 to be more versatile, and easier to connect to your computer and share the files.
+You can also get the Sony ICD PX333 or Sony ICD-PX440, but researchers have found the Olympus WS-852 to be more versatile, easier to connect to your computer and share the files.
 The Olympus WS-852 comes with a built in 4GB flash memory that can record up to 1600 hours of audio.
 The additional storage slot can be expanded to 32 GB and is compatible with MicroSD flash memory cards.
 It only records in compressed mp3 format (max 128kbps), which is a major drawback, but has an 3.5 mm mic jack, a stand, and comes with a USB port for easy transfer of the recordings to your PC/Mac – a true bargain!
 Buy now on Amazon.

 If you have a little bit of more money to spend, I recommend you get the Olympus WS-853.
 It has the same features as the WS-852, so you’re still limited to mp3s (max 128kbps).
 In addition, it also comes with a rechargeable battery and 8GB memory; double the recording capacity of the Olympus WS-852.
-And it’s only ~$20 more than the Olympus WS-852.
+And it’s only slightly more expensive than the Olympus WS-852.
 This recorder is what you should get if you plan to record your interviews in ideal conditions (quiet rooms with little or no background noise).
 Buy Now on Amazon.

 The Sony ICD-UX560 is a little more expensive than the Olympus WS-853, but it has one feature that sets it apart – you can record your interview or focus groups in the lossless linear PCM format.
 Unlike the Olympus 853, you’re not limited to the MP3 format.
 If you want to get a recorder that you can use to record high quality recordings, I recommend you get this recorder.
 Especially if you foresee recording your interviews or focus groups in non-ideal conditions (little or no background noise).
 Or if you plan to archive your recordings (very important for oral historians).